Hausdorffcode/cs168/projects/proj3_measurement/spec.md

   }
   ```

   The hostnames are again strings and are each mapped to three aggregated numbers: drop rate, maximum RTT, and median RTT.
 Drop rate should be specified in percentage between 0.0 and 100.0 (e.g. if you observe 5 packets dropped in a ping run of 500, the percentage is 1.0).
 Max RTT and median RTT should be in milliseconds.
 All three numbers should be floats.
+If a website has a few dropped ping packets, do NOT include these in the median/max calculation.
 If a website does not respond to pings at all, then max and median RTT should be -1.0, and drop rate should be 100.0.

 For example outputs, please take a look at `examples/sample_ping.txt` and `examples/sample_ping.json`.
 The text file shows the raw text output from pinging google.com 10 times, and the json file shows the json formatted raw ping results.